Tharon-C/CSS-in-Components/PITCHME.md

 ---

+In terms of React, Angular, Vue, Webcomponents, etc...

+---

-An independent piece of software with a clear boundary that is accessible through an API
+We could think of a component as independent piece of software with a clear boundary that is accessible through an API

 ---